rust-lang/rust/IMPLEMENTATION_NOTES.md

 unit tests are located in the same file as the implementation.
 Various invariants are tested using `quickcheck`, others are exercised as plain examples.

-Most of the functionality, however, especially the analysis implementation, is testes using an evergrowing integration test suite, which records the analysis results for mockup crates, normalizes the output with regards to paths and similar information contained, and compares it to a previously recorded version using `git`.
+Most of the functionality, however, especially the analysis implementation, is tested using an evergrowing integration test suite, which records the analysis results for mockup crates, normalizes the output with regards to paths and similar information contained, and compares it to a previously recorded version using `git`.
 Currently, regular crates are